1-wasee/dataScience_projets/README.md

-# dataScience_projets
+#machine-learning, #data-science
-A collection of my data science projects, each in its own folder.
-Includes work on EDA, machine learning, NLP, and more.
-Regularly updated with new projects and code.
-Ideal for showcasing practical skills and real-world problem-solving.
+This repository contains a collection of my data science projects, each organized in its own folder.
+Projects cover areas such as data cleaning, visualization, machine learning, deep learning, and real-world case studies.

+Each folder includes code, datasets (or dataset sources), documentation, and insights gained from the analysis.
+I continuously update this repository with new projects as I explore more topics and challenges in data science.

+Topics Covered: